 George W. Korchowsky

-Carl Ublacker is a Land Use Training Specialist with the New York State Department of State, Division of Local Government.
+Carl Ublacker is a Local Government Specialist with the New York State Department of State, Division of Local Government.
 He holds a B.A. in Environmental Science with a study option in Natural Resources, Planning and Management from SUNY Plattsburgh.
 A former National Park Ranger, Carl also previously worked for the Department of Environmental Conservation.
 In his spare time, Carl teaches and practices karate at a nonprofit martial arts dojo.

 John-David Wood (J-D)